dohoanggiahuy317/RAG-ArXiv-LLM-Research-Assistant-Proj/README.md

 ollama pull llama3.1
 ```

-To use a different LLM, select any model from the Ollama website, then navigate to `chat_core/chatbot.py` and change `llm = OllamaLLM(model="llama3.1")` to your preferred model.
+To use a different LLM, select any model from the Ollama website, then navigate to `chat_core/global_var.py.py` and change `LLM_NAME = "llama3.1"` to your preferred model.

 #### 2.1.2.
 Python